sedelmeyer/dotfiles/docs/install_mbp55.rst

 It has been my experience that the Nouveau driver performs well on this machine, with only some minor pixel distortions during the boot process.
 The proprietary NVIDIA, on the otherhand, causes far more issue.
 For instance, the NVIDIA driver causes additional distortions while loading the Ubuntu sign-in screen, it flashes an annoyingly large NVIDIA logo during sign-in, it causes some additional distortion while launching applications with the i3 windows manager, and additional fixes are required to get the Mac laptop's screen brightness controls to function properly.

-For this reason, I recommend switching to the Nouveau driver after installing Ubuntu (if you had opted to install 3rd party software during the installation process), or to just not bother installing the NVIDIA drivers at all.
+**For these reasons, I recommend switching to the Nouveau driver after installing Ubuntu** (if you had opted to install 3rd party software during the installation process), or to just not bother installing the NVIDIA drivers at all.
 Here are some additional references on steps required to switch to the ``xserver-xorg-video-nouveau`` driver from the command line in Ubuntu if you prefer this to using Ubuntu's "Software & Updates" GUI application:

 - https://askubuntu.com/questions/335285/how-to-change-proprietary-video-driver-using-the-command-line
 - https://askubuntu.com/questions/1032357/how-to-switch-from-nvidia-to-nouveau-drivers-on-ubuntu-18-04